 Ownership is the major difference between a for-profit business and a nonprofit organization.
 For-profit businesses can be privately owned and can distribute earnings to employees or shareholders.
-But nonprofit organizations do not have private owners and they do not issue stock or pay dividends.
-And while nonprofit organizations can earn a surplus, that revenue is usually reinvested in the nonprofit organization — possibly to benefit or expand programs according to the charitable mission.
-But that income cannot be distributed to persons.
+But nonprofit organizations do not issue stock or pay dividends.
+And while nonprofit organizations earn revenue, that revenue is usually reinvested in the nonprofit organization — possibly to benefit or expand programs according to the charitable mission.
+But that income is not distributed to persons.

 Please note that each state has its own rules and regulations regarding nonprofit management and you should seek counsel in your own state on this matter.